Article Overview: Things to Do in Joshua Tree National Park

 Alternatively, if you are camping at the White Tank Campground and have a parking spot there, the hike to Arch Rock is much shorter!

-1. Admire the Epic Joshua Trees
+1. Soak in the Epic Joshua Trees

 Let’s get real – the main reason most of us venture out to Joshua Tree is to see first-hand the wacky and wonderful namesake of the national park, the Joshua Tree!
 The name actually comes from 19th century Mormon settlers who saw the outstretched arms of the tree and thought it resembled the biblical Joshua praying for victory at Jericho.